jakelandis/elasticsearch/CONTRIBUTING.md

 Please adhere to the general guideline that you should never force push to a publicly shared branch.
 Once you have opened your pull request, you should consider your branch publicly shared.
-Instead of force pushing you can just add incremental commits; this is generally easier on your reviewers.
+Instead of force pushing you can just item incremental commits; this is generally easier on your reviewers.
 If you need to pick up changes from master, you can merge master into your branch.
 A reviewer might ask you to rebase a long-running pull request in which case force pushing is okay for that